-There were 913 referrals to HCBS in the first two quarters of 2024.
-Fifty-seven (57) percent or 522 of the referrals sent to the HCBS Case Managers during this timeframe became an open case.
 The Aging and Disability Resource Link (ADRL) centralized intake system continues to be an efficient and effective way to provide information and apply for HCBS in ND.

 There are 70 HCBS Case Managers who carry an average weighted caseload of 114 cases.
 The average weighted caseload of each case manager went down from an average of 119 in 2023.

 The State hired (3) new staff to provide case management for Medicaid eligible individuals living in Basic Care.
 Basic Care cases were removed from the other HCBS Case Managers caseloads.
 The change was made to free up time for the HCBS Case Managers to provide additional case management to individuals with complex needs.
 As expected, this staffing change has helped reduce the average weighted caseload for HCBS Case Managers.

-There were 2,180 Medicaid eligible individuals who received services in a skilled nursing facility in the second quarter of 2024.
+There were 2,071 Medicaid eligible individuals who received services in a skilled nursing facility in the first quarter of 2024.
 This number includes all Medicaid eligible individuals who were approved for a short or long-term stay.
-Individuals who receive care in a skilled nursing facility for less than 90 days are not considered a Target Population Member under the Settlement Agreement.
-TPMS WHO TRANSITIONED TO AN INTEGRATED SETTING TPMs TRANSITIONED IN QUARTERS 1 & 2 OF 2024 ANNUAL COMPARISON DATA 2023 - 118 2022 - 121 2021 - 91 Dakota Be Legendary In the second quarter of 2024, 38 TPMs have moved back to the community for a total of 75 TPMs in the first two quarters.
+Individuals who receive care in a skilled nursing facility for less than 90 days are not considered a target population member under the Settlement Agreement.

+TPM WHO TRANSITIONED TO AN INTEGRATED SETTING 38 TPMs TRANSITIONED IN QUARTER 1 OF 2024 COMPARISON DATA 2023 - 118 2022 - 121 2021 - 91

+In the first quarter of 2024, 38 TPMs have moved back to the community.
 The US DOJ SA requires that TPMs be transitioned within 120 days of requesting transition support services.
-In the second quarter, twenty-nine (29) or 76% of the 38 TPMs were transitioned within that time frame.
-In the first two quarters, fifty-two (52) or 69% of the 75 TPMs were transitioned within that time frame.
+Twenty-five (25) or 66% of the 38 TPMs were transitioned within that time frame.
 Some transitions take more time because there are significant barriers that must be overcome before a TPM is ready to move to the community.
-The State staffs transitions that have been pending for 90 or more days with transition team members i.e., Transition Coordinator, HCBS Case Manager and the Housing Facilitator, to ensure that all steps are taken to allow for a safe and efficient move back to the community.
+The State staffs transitions that have been pending for 90 or more days with transition team members i.e., Transition Coordinator, HCBS Case Manager and the Housing Facilitator, to ensure that all steps have been taken to allow for a safe and efficient move back to the community.

 The State is committed to helping eligible TPMs transition back to the community, however long it takes, if that is their preference and not until a transition plan is in place to ensure safe transition.
 The State is developing and implementing additional strategies to further address these issues.

-TPMS UTILIZING STATE OR FEDERALLY FUNDED HCBS TOTAL OF UNDUPLICATED TPMs SERVED IN QUARTER 2 OF 2024 ANNUAL COMPARISON DATA 2023 - 666 2022 - 494 2021 - 273
+TPM UTILIZING STATE OR FEDERALLY FUNDED HCBS

+UNDUPLICATED TPMs SERVED IN QUARTER 1 OF 2024